capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 ### Checking the installation worked
 First, fire up JACK, using qjackctl or your choice of tool.

 Secondly, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
+Occasionally I find that, immediately after installation, SuperCollider does not show up in the menu.
+This can be fixed by a restart.
+If you don't want to restart now, you can run SuperCollider by opening a terminal and entering 'scide'.

-The IDE should open and give you three main panes:
+When the IDE opens, it should give you three main panes:
 * a large blank text window
 * a help window
 * a post window containing text about how the startup process went.